tvw/app_lego/README.md

 The **basic** module initializes the Rails application in a git repository, removes unnecessary files and directories, sets up `.gitignore` files and freezes Edge Rails.

-The **RSpec** module remove the `test` directory and installs the plugins necessary for RSpec.
+The **rspec** module remove the `test` directory and installs the plugins necessary for RSpec.
 It also runs the rspec generator.

-The **Haml** module initializes the app for [Haml](http://haml.hamptoncatlin.com/) and [Compass](http://github.com/chriseppstein/compass/wikis).
+The **haml** module initializes the app for [Haml](http://haml.hamptoncatlin.com/) and [Compass](http://github.com/chriseppstein/compass/wikis).
 Sass files for Compass are installed in `app/stylesheets` and it uses the Blueprint css library.
 Other modules take care of generating haml template files if haml was installed.

-The **jQuery** module removes the default javascript files and installes jQuery, jQuery-UI and the jQuery Form plugin.
+The **jquery** module removes the default javascript files and installes jQuery, jQuery-UI and the jQuery Form plugin.
 The first two come with minified and full versions too.

-The **Auth** module adds the AuthLogic gem and generates a UserSession model for it with an optional user model.
+The **autlogic** module adds the AuthLogic gem and generates a UserSession model for it with an optional user model.
 The name of the user model and the user identifier can be given in the `USER_MODEL` and `USER_IDENT` environment variables.

-The **CouchDB** module installs the [CouchRest](http://github.com/jchris/couchrest/tree/master) gem and the [BasicModel](http://github.com/topfunky/basic_model/tree/master) plugin.
+The **couchdb** module installs the [CouchRest](http://github.com/jchris/couchrest/tree/master) gem and the [BasicModel](http://github.com/topfunky/basic_model/tree/master) plugin.

 The **locale** module will download localization files from Sven Fuchs' [rails-i18n](http://github.com/svenfuchs/rails-i18n/tree/master/rails/locale) repository.
 The generator will ask for the list of the localizations the user wants, but it can be given through the `LOCALES` environment variable too.
 The list is comma separated, and where no extension is given `.yml` is assumed.
 The first locale in the list will be used as the default locale.
 Example: